The legal terms used on this page are explained in our jargon buster.

-An aggravation in a charge makes it more serious and is likely to increase the sentence.
-Here are some of the main aggravations that are defined by law.
+An aggravation in a charge makes it more serious and is likely to make the sentence more severe.
+Here are some of the main aggravations that are set out in law.

-Breaches of other Orders can also increase a sentence such as an Anti-Social Behaviour Order (see the law) or a Supervised Release Order.
-For a fuller list of Orders see the Sentences page of the website.
+Breaches of other kinds of Orders can also increase a sentence (see the law).
+For example, the breach of an Anti-Social Behaviour Order or a Supervised Release Order, can make a sentence more severe.
+For a fuller list, see Orders.

 Other aggravations are used when an offender shows ill-will towards a victim based on a characteristic such as race or religion.
 The judge will normally state what part of the sentence is for the aggravation.
 The main aggravations set out by law are:

-Before a judge considers a sentence, the prosecutor may tell the court about any other crimes the offender has already committed.
-Other convictions can increase a sentence, especially if they are similar to the current crime.
+The judge is told about any other crimes an offender has already committed.
+These are called previous convictions.
+They can make a sentence more severe - especially if they are similar to the present crime.

-The personal details of an offender’s life can be considered by the judge when deciding a sentence.
+The judge can consider the personal details of an offender’s life when deciding a sentence.
 These details can include:

 - home background - such as whether they care for children